 Temple Contour

-During consultation, Dr Allison can assess this area and discuss options to support upper-face balance and smooth transitions between facial regions.
+During consultation, Dr Allison can assess this area and discuss options to support upper-face proportion.

 Brow Shape and Support

-As the temple area changes, the outer brow can subtly shift downward, affecting eye shape and upper-face balance.
+As the temple area changes, the outer brow can shift downward, affecting eye shape and overall upper-face appearance.

-Dr Allison considers these relationships when creating a treatment plan, ensuring any intervention supports the natural curve of the brow and eye area.
+Dr Allison considers these relationships when creating a treatment plan with the aim of supporting the natural curve of the brow and eye area.

 Cheek Integration and Mid-Face Transition

-By assessing this area holistically, Dr Allison can recommend strategies to maintain smooth facial transitions and proportional harmony.
+By assessing this area holistically, Dr Allison can recommend strategies to maintain smooth facial transitions and overall facial proportion.

 Your Consultation With Dr Scott Allison